 Application

-This measure applies to exploratory fishing for toothfish as described in COMM9-PropXX “European Union proposal for exploratory fishing for Patagonian and Antarctic toothfish within the SPRFMO Convention area 2021-2023”.
+This measure applies to exploratory fishing for toothfish as described in SC8-DW05_Rev 2 “European Union proposal for exploratory fishing for Patagonian and Antarctic toothfish within the SPRFMO Convention area, 2021-2023”.

 None of the obligations in this measure exempt a Member or CNCP from complying with any Convention obligation or any other CMMs adopted by the Commission.